 MS302L – Leadership Lab

 MS402 – Adaptive Leadership Phase II

 There are scholars among you who aspire to achieve something even greater than a college degree.
 They aspire to be leaders.
 They are Army ROTC Cadets – and you can join them by attending Basic Camp.

 Basic Camp is four weeks of intense classroom and field training held in the summer at Fort Knox, KY.
-This leader development course is an accelerated version of the two years of leadership development training Cadets receive in the Basic Course.
-By transforming yourself through this rigorous training, you will qualify for enrollment in the Army ROTC Advanced Course on campus-provided you have two years of college remaining (undergraduate or graduate).
+This leader development course is an accelerated version of the two years of leadership development training Cadets receive in the Basic Course on campus.
+By transforming yourself through this rigorous training, you will qualify for enrollment in the Army ROTC Advanced Course (on campus) provided you have two years of college remaining (undergraduate or graduate).

 Every Army ROTC Cadet who enters into the Advanced Course attends the Advanced Camp.
 It’s a five-week summer program to evaluate and train all Army ROTC Cadets.
 This course normally takes place between your junior and senior years of college and is conducted at Fort Knox, Kentucky.